Etriik/python-login-system/README.md

-A really simple login system made in python.
+A really simple log in system made in python.